 Clinical Anatomy for Lower Back Pain

 Typically, the diaphragm is talked about in relation to the pulmonary system.
 As the main muscle of inspiration, the diaphragm is important to the pulmonary system.
 More recently, the diaphragm has been referenced in orthopedic conditions, specifically low back pain.
 The link to low back pain is due to the diaphragms origins on lumbar vertebrae 1-3.
 When functioning properly, the diaphragm contributes to maintaining spinal stability and posture in the lumbar spine are important to lumbar mechanics.

 The diaphragm has connections with the trunk flexors, extensors and pelvic floor muscles, all of which are possible contributors to lower back pain.
 These links highlight the idea of the body being a kinetic chain.
 When one link is not working properly, it can effect the other links it is connected to.
 If the diaphragm isn’t working properly, it can lead to problems down the kinetic chain, leading to lower back pain.

-Physiology of Diaphragm in Relation to Back Pain
+Physiology of the Diaphragm in Relation to Lower Back Pain

 The diaphragm helps to stabilize the spine by increasing intra-abdominal pressure during balancing and loading tasks.
 During standing, intra-abdominal pressure works to stabilize the spine with very little unloading effect.
 During forward lifting tasks, intra-abdominal pressure creates an unloading moment, decreasing trunk muscle activity.
 When the spine is loaded, Problems with the diaphragm become prominent with tasks involving spinal loading.